eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : Specify one or more data types, which are separated by a plus symbol (+), to see more detailed information about the cache content.
 Data types include AOT data, class paths, and ROMMethods.

-: For more information and for a full list of data types, see <i class="fa fa-external-link" aria-hidden="true"></i> [printStats utility](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_out_printstats.html).
+: For more information and for a full list of data types, see [printStats utility](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_out_printstats.html).

 ### `readonly`